Ryukyuan religion: Nirai Kanai

 Nirai Kanai is the land of the gods, somewhat analogous to Heaven, and the place from which all life originates.
 It is worshipped facing eastward, as it is fabled to be somewhere in the Pacific Ocean.
 Gods from Nirai Kanai are said to have brought different crops and tools to the Ryukyuan people at different times.
 The Chinese characters "儀来河内" were historically used for their phonetics, but nowadays the name is rendered in katakana.

 Ryukyuan creation myth

 According to Chūzan Seikan, the Heavenly Emperor (天帝), who lived in the Heavenly Gusuku (天城), ordered Amamikyu (阿摩美久) to create the Ryukyu Islands.
 She descended to Earth on the spot of Sefa-utaki, and later built Tamagusuku Castle and Chinen Castle.
 Without sexual intercourse, she became pregnant by Shinerikyu, her male counterpart, and populated the islands.
 Some generations later, a "heavenly grandchild" named Tentei was born, who split Ryukyuan society into five classes with his three sons and two daughters: the first son was Tenson, who became the first King of Ryukyu; the second son became the first Aji; the third son became the first farmer; the first daughter became the first royal noro priestess; and the second daughter became the first village noro priestess.

+Folk creation myths

+Alongside the court mythology recorded in the Chūzan Seikan, a distinct body of folk creation myths circulates across Amami, Okinawa, Miyako, and Yaeyama, showing significant local variation.
+Many of these accounts describe the islands' origin through sibling creation rather than a deity descending from heaven, and several are connected to flood narratives.
+In some versions, the first child born is deformed.
+According to the Ryūkyūkoku yurai-ki, Amamiku brought the seeds of rice from Nirai Kanai, a version reflected in numerous folk traditions; in others, a bird carries the seeds from the other world and drops them into this one, giving rise to a giant named Amanchu who separated heaven and earth.